JimmyDuong00/Azure-Sentinel-Threat-Map/README.md

 ## Querying the data
 In order to clean up the fields where our precious latitiude and longitude data is, we need to have a query that can parse out the Jumbled

+## Displaying IP locations in Azure Sentinel
+The final step would be taking the parsed data and display it using Sentinel.
+Navigate to Azure Sentinel and create a workbook.
+Here, you will
 Note: Azure Sentinel only displays 10,000 results and all other data after will be truncated </br>
 See here: https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-limits